 2. Will my customers care that I’m an ISAO member?

 Businesses of all sizes want partners they can trust that can protect them and their data.
 As an MSP, ISAO membership can demonstrate your commitment to due diligence and commitment to protecting customers.
 Meanwhile, ISAO membership can also increase a tech vendor’s reputation as a trusted partner with both channel partners and customers.
-Membership in the CompTIA ISAO, a global, industry-wide network solely focused on cybersecurity, should increase trust and loyalty with your customers.
+Membership in the CompTIA Community ISAO, a global, industry-wide network solely focused on cybersecurity, should increase trust and loyalty with your customers.
 The information you receive can help you create services and adopt a posture that may give you a key differentiator to your customers and partners.

-3. What is the CompTIA ISAO?
+3. What is the CompTIA Community ISAO?

-The CompTIA ISAO is a member-based network of security and business professionals dedicated to providing critical threat intelligence, actionable insight, and analysis to technology vendors, MSPs, solution providers, integrators, distributors, business technology consultants, and their customers.
+The CompTIA Community ISAO is a member-based network of security and business professionals dedicated to providing critical threat intelligence, actionable insight, and analysis to technology vendors, MSPs, solution providers, integrators, distributors, business technology consultants, and their customers.

-Learn more about joining the CompTIA ISAO.
+Learn more about joining the CompTIA Community ISAO.

 CompTIA offers several membership categories, each with a wealth of resources to help protect your tech business and its customers.
-Learn more about the CompTIA ISAO and corporate membership.
+Learn more about the CompTIA Community ISAO and company membership.
 CompTIA is also actively recruiting industry leaders to serve as partners and advisors to the ISAO.
 Contact [email protected] for more information about membership or partnership opportunities.

 Read more about Cybersecurity.